bbauska/JS-CellarDoor/README.md

 }
 ```

-### Explanation
+<h3>Explanation</h3>

 - Initialize a new `LinkedList` instance.
 - Iterate through the string and add each character to the linked list.
-- Initialize a variable called `reversedString` and set it to an empty string and a variable called `current` and set it to the head of the linked list.
+- Initialize a variable called `reversedString` and set it to an empty string and a variable
+  called `current` and set it to the head of the linked list.
-- Iterate through the linked list and build the reversed string by adding each node's data to the `reversedString` variable and then setting `current` to the next node.
+- Iterate through the linked list and build the reversed string by adding each node's data to
+  the `reversedString` variable and then setting `current` to the next node.
 - Return the `reversedString` variable.

 </details>

-### Test Cases
+<h3>Test Cases</h3>

 ```js
 test('Reversing a string', () => {